River Whitewater at Heckfield

 FADAS gives you a unique opportunity to fish with a fly the beautiful chalk stream river Whitewater, walk along its picturesque banks in the middle of the Hampshire countryside, We stock Brown trout to add to the wild trout population and the odd rouge Rainbow, all this for the unbeatable price of £100.00.
 (This is separate to and not included in FADAS membership).

-Probably some of the best chalk stream fishing in the south; this little river is stocked with Chub, Dace and some big Perch.
+Fly fishing aside, this little river is stocked with Chub, Roach, Dace and some big Perch.
 Barbel can be found below the Mill.
 Best methods include stalking- travel light as there are over three miles of riverbank at your disposal and once you get there you will want to fish it all!

 Guest/day permits are available for coarse fishing only.